lucamauri/data-services-wikibase/docs/ModificationsLog.md

 # Modifications from Wikibase Suite
-This file aims to keep track of all the modifcations made to the [Wikibase Suite](https://github.com/wmde/wikibase-release-pipeline), the packege this is based on.
+This file aims to keep track of all the modifications made to the [Wikibase Suite](https://github.com/wmde/wikibase-release-pipeline), the package this is based on.

-It follows best preactices from [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), so the modifications are grouped by type (added, changed, deprecated, removed, fixed, security).
+It follows best practices from [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), so the modifications are grouped by type (added, changed, deprecated, removed, fixed, security).

+## 2025-01-23
+### Changed
+- `docker-compose.yml` adapted from test server

+## 2025-01-20
+### Added
+- New files in `config` folder from test server

 ## 2025-01-02
 ### Added